jdereg/json-io/user-guide-writeOptions.md

 ---
 ## Application Scoped Options (full lifecycle of JVM)
-These particular options can be set at 'application-scope' to ensure all `WriteOptions` instances are automatically created with them, so you don't have to configure each `WriteOptions` instance individually.
+These particular options can be set at 'application-scope' to ensure all `WriteOptions` instances are automatically created with them, so you don't have to configure these options for each `WriteOptions` instance individually.

 ### addPermanentAlias
 Call this method to add a permanent (JVM lifetime) alias of a class to a shorter, name.
 All `WriteOptions`